mch-fauzy/data-science/README.md

-# Data Science Portfolio
+# Data Science and Machine Learning Portfolio
-Repository containing portfolio of data science projects and notes completed by me.
+Repository containing portfolio of Data Science/Machine Learning projects and notes completed by me.
 Presented in the form of iPython Notebooks

 ## Table of Contents